hashicorp/learn-terraform-cdktf-applications/README.md

     } from './constructs';
     ```

-    And Replace the old constructs with the new one:
+    And replace the old constructs with the new one:

     ```typescript
     new SimpleKubernetesWebApp(this, name + "-frontend", {